vmware-labs/node-replicated-kernel/doc/src/Configuration.md

 ```

 In runner settings (Web GUI), check mark "Run untagged jobs" (Indicates whether this runner can pick jobs without tags).
+You can also increase the runner timeout there (the default is 1h).

 ### Set-up software on gitlab runner account